 For more information on how to find high-quality CBD products, check out our CBD Buyer’s Guide.

-The legal age to buy CBD is fuzzy, even when looking at federal regulations.
-In theory, CBD should be accessible to people of all ages, especially since it gained its popularity as a treatment for various childhood illnesses.
-Only Epidiolex, an FDA-approved medication, is available by prescription for children with certain severe forms of epilepsy.
+The legal age to buy CBD in Idaho is somewhat ambiguous, as there are no statewide regulations governing this aspect.
+In theory, CBD should be accessible to all ages, particularly since it is popular for treating various childhood illnesses; however, only Epidiolex, an FDA-approved medication, is available by prescription for children with specific severe forms of epilepsy.

-In Idaho, there are no statewide regulations regarding the legal age to buy CBD.
-Instead, these laws may vary by jurisdiction and are more heavily impacted by the seller.
-Since the legal age for tobacco products has been raised to 21, many smoke shops may require users to be 21.
+Regulations may vary by jurisdiction and are often influenced by individual sellers.
+Due to the legal age for tobacco products being raised to 21, many smoke shops may require customers to be at least 21 to purchase CBD.

-Many CBD brands allow customers who are 18 or older to order online and will ship CBD products to Idaho, but you need to ensure that the products meet local guidelines.
+Nevertheless, many CBD brands allow customers who are 18 or older to order online and will ship CBD products to Idaho, provided the products adhere to local guidelines.

 Thanks to federal updates, CBD has the potential to be legal in every U.S. state.
 CBD is legal in Idaho under strict stipulations , but every state has different regulations regarding the manufacture and sale of CBD.
 Click here to find out where CBD is legal.